Use this command to install SysManager with WinGet:

 any package to your install queue

-Category filter and text search across the catalog
+Category filter and text search across the catalog, plus a button that ticks

 Per-package install status tracking with ETA